reactive-python/reactpy-django/docs/src/features/settings.md

 !!! summary

-    Your **Django project's** `settings.py` can modify the behavior of IDOM.
+    Your **Django project's** `settings.py` can modify the behavior of ReactPy.

 ---

 ## Primary Configuration

-These are Django-IDOM's default settings values.
-You can modify these values in your **Django project's** `settings.py` to change the behavior of IDOM.
+These are ReactPy-Django's default settings values.
+You can modify these values in your **Django project's** `settings.py` to change the behavior of ReactPy.

 === "settings.py"